ChingChien/Test/README.md

 ## Semicolons

-  - Do not terminate your lines with semi-colons and do not use semi-colons to put two commands on the same line.
+  - Do not terminate your lines with semicolons and do not use semicolons to put two or more commands on the same line.

 **[⬆ back to top](#table-of-contents)**